EvilFreelancer/xl2tp-php/README.md

 # XL2TP configuration manager on PHP

-XL2TP configuration manager gives you ability to work with configuration of your services in OOP style.
+XL2TP configuration manager gives you ability to work with a configuration of your services in OOP style.

     composer require evilfreelancer/xl2tp-php